Leaving the USA: guide for Americans moving abroad 2026

 How much money do you need?

-Relocating abroad requires meticulous financial planning, encompassing various factors such as cost of living, taxes, healthcare, and banking regulations, all of which differ by country.
+Relocating abroad requires meticulous financial planning that accounts for factors such as the cost of living, taxes, healthcare, and banking regulations, all of which vary by country.

 Before making the move, it’s essential to estimate your budget and devise a strategy for managing your finances overseas.